MagicMarcos/coin-flip-fs/README.md

         <li>CSS</li>
     </ul>

-<p>Users are able to pass in a word, number or phrase and the program will return a boolean determining whether it was palindrome.<p/>
+<p>Users are able to select heads or tails and a simple "coin flip" ensues.<p/>

 <h1>Lessons Learned:</h1>
 <p>Through building this app, I was able to learn more about building API's and using core node</p>